Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Solution:

-If you call free on the same memory address twice, the program may crash.
+Double Freeing the Same PointerPerforming free on the same memory address twice can cause the program to crash.

 Solution:

-• By setting the pointer to NULL after free, you can prevent double free
+• free By setting the pointer to NULL after free,

 free(p);